 Curious about other TV production and Media job roles?
 Have you considered any of the below?

 Beauty Therapist: A beauty therapist is a trained professional who specialises in providing various beauty treatments to clients.
 They offer various services, such as facials, massages, waxing, nail care, and makeup application.
-They also provide advice on skincare and beauty products and guidance on how to maintain healthy skin.
+They also offer advice on skincare and beauty products and guidance on maintaining healthy skin.
 They work in various settings, including spas, salons, and hotels.

-Makeup Designer: A makeup designer is a professional who creates makeup looks for various productions, such as films, TV shows, theatre performances, fashion shows, and photo shoots.
-They work closely with directors, producers, and costume designers to ensure that the makeup complements the overall vision of the project and helps bring the characters to life.
+Makeup Designer: A makeup designer creates makeup looks for various productions, such as films, TV shows, theatre performances, fashion shows, and photo shoots.
+They work closely with directors, producers, and costume designers to ensure that the makeup complements the project's overall vision and helps bring the characters to life.

 Wig and Hair Specialist: A wig and hair specialist specialises in styling, cutting, and colouring wigs and hairpieces.
 They also advise clients on hair care and maintenance.
 In addition, they may work with individuals who suffer from hair loss due to medical conditions, helping them find a wig or hairpiece that suits their needs.
 They may also be responsible for repairing or altering wigs and hairpieces to fit the client's head size and shape.